plaatsoft/drupal-oostpoort/trunk/v6.x/README.txt

  10-05-2010 (Week 20) v6.x-0.8
  - Added BlockId to all address entries.
  - Show only address in the block where the visitor is active.
- - Bugfixes: Solve some minor issues after first deployment of my demo drupal6 internet site.
+ - Bugfixes: Solve some minor issues after first deployment on my demo drupal6 site.
  - Added support for lightbox2 drupal module.
 Nice photo popup effect!
  - Improve module directory structure.
+ - Improve breadcrumb menu.
  - This is the first beta release for beta testers.
  - Build for Drupal 6.x